WordPress/WordPress-Coding-Standards/README.md

 ### Caveats

 Right now, this standard is so pedantic it's almost useless, but over the coming weeks, I'm hoping to work out how to make it more reasonable, so can serve a useful purpose on future coding projects.

+### Troubleshooting

+Check your PATH if it includes new binaries added into the pear directories.
+I had to add `:/usr/local/php/bin` before I could call `phpcs` on the command line.

+Remember that you can see where pear is looking for stuff, and putting things, by calling `pear config-show`.
+This is how I found out where the Codesniffer binary was added, and where the pear library is by default.

 [pear.php.net]: http://pear.php.net/manual/en/package.php.php-codesniffer.coding-standard-tutorial.php
 [Urban Giraffe]: http://urbangiraffe.com/articles/wordpress-codesniffer-standard/